-[18] In the February 2, 2023 letter conveying the Decision [the Decision Letter], the DM denied the Applicant's request for a further exception to the five-year limit on MSOs.
-The DM referred to having arrived at this conclusion upon review of background material including the recommendation of the AFLAB, the judgments in Robinson FC and Robinson FCA, and the Applicant's allegations of discrimination under subsection 15(1) of the Charter.
+[16] In the October 17, 2022 letter conveying the Decision [the Decision Letter], the DM denied the Applicant's request for a further exception to the five-year limit on MSOs.
+The DM referred to having arrived at this conclusion upon review of background material including the recommendation of the AFLAB and the Applicant's allegations of discrimination under subsection 15(1) of the Charter.

-[19] The DM agreed with the AFLAB's finding that the Applicant was treated fairly and in accordance with departmental licensing policies, practices, and procedures.
+[17] The DM agreed with the AFLAB's finding that the Applicant was treated fairly and in accordance with departmental licensing policies, practices, and procedures.
 The DM also found that the exit strategy presented by the Applicant to the AFLAB was not substantial enough to justify an exception to the Policy.
-That exit strategy was that either the Applicant's young grandchildren would potentially be issued an inshore licence in the future, or that the Applicant's daughters would potentially marry a fisherman.
-The DM found that the additional information presented by the Applicant on May 27, 2022, in the Applicant's counsel's submissions did not indicate a more developed exit strategy.
+That exit strategy was that the Applicant's grandson would potentially become eligible to be issued an inshore licence in the future.

-[20] With respect to the Applicant's Charter submissions, the DM found that subsection 15(1) of the Charter was not engaged by the Decision.
+[18] With respect to the Applicant's Charter submissions, the DM found that subsection 15(1) of the Charter was not engaged by the Decision.
 The DM found no indication the Applicant would ever be able to carry out commercial fishing activities personally.
-As such, the DM found the Applicant was seeking to collect revenues from a licence to fish for an indefinite period of time without actively fishing, which the DM described as insurance or disability-like benefits that were not available at law to anyone under the Fisheries Act.
-Further, even if it could be considered that the Decision made a distinction based on the Applicant's age or physical disability, the DM concluded that this would not be a discriminatory distinction, as it would not reinforce, perpetuate, or exacerbate a disadvantage.
-Rather, the distinction would merely reflect the reality that the Applicant's permanent medical condition is inconsistent with ongoing demanding activity that is inherent in commercial fishing.
+As such, the DM found the Applicant was seeking to collect revenues from a licence to fish for an indefinite period of time without fishing, which the DM described as retirement-like benefits that were not available at law under the Fisheries Act.
+Further, even if it could be considered that the Decision made a distinction based on the Applicant's age or physical disability, the DM concluded that this would not be a discriminatory distinction, as it would merely reflect the reality that the Applicant's advanced age and the natural physical effects of his aging are inconsistent with ongoing employment in commercial fishing.

-[21] The DM further found that, even if the Decision engaged the Applicant's Charter rights, his request for further MSO authorization was inconsistent with DFO's underlying policy objectives for fisheries management.
+[19] The DM further found that the Applicant's request for further MSO authorization was inconsistent with DFO's underlying policy objectives for fisheries management.

-[22] The DM also stated that the current fisheries management regime accommodated the Applicant, in that he could continue to seek renewal of the licences issued to him on a yearly basis (subject to closures and all other eligibility requirements) and therefore could recommend to the Minister of Fisheries, Oceans and the Canadian Coast Guard [the Minister] an eligible fisher to which the Minister would issue a replacement licence.
+[20] The DM also stated that the current fisheries management regime accommodated the Applicant, in that he could continue to seek renewal of the licences issued to him on a yearly basis (subject to fishery closures) and therefore could recommend to the Minister of Fisheries, Oceans and the Canadian Coast Guard [the Minister] an eligible fisher to which the Minister would issue a replacement licence.
 This would provide the Applicant with access to financial capital through a private commercial transaction.

-[23] The parties disagree on whether an understanding of the reasons for the Decision may also be informed by a review of other documentation, generated by DFO in the course of the process leading to the Decision, as found in the Certified Tribunal Record [CTR] in this matter.
-These documents include a departmental "Memorandum for the Deputy Minister" dated January 27, 2023 [the Memorandum] and a supporting "Departmental Analysis and Rationale" [the Rationale].
+[21] The parties disagree on whether an understanding of the reasons for the Decision may also be informed by a review of other documentation, generated by DFO in the course of the process leading to the Decision, as found in the Certified Tribunal Record [CTR] in this matter.
+These documents include a departmental "Memorandum for the Deputy Minister" dated October 17, 2022 [the Memorandum] and a supporting "Departmental Analysis and Rationale" [the Rationale].
 I will reference these documents in more detail later in these Reasons when addressing the parties' dispute as to their relevance.

 IV.
 Issues

-[24] The parties' submissions in this application raise the following issues for the Court's determination:
+[22] The parties' submissions in this application raise the following issues for the Court's determination:

-- A. What is the applicable standard of review? - B. Is the Decision correct or reasonable (depending on the standard of review selected)? - C. Is subsection 19(2) of the Atlantic Regulations constitutionally invalid because it violates subsection 15(1) of the Charter? - D. If applicable, what remedies should the Court impose?
+A. What is the applicable standard of review?

+- B. Is the Decision correct or reasonable (depending on the standard of review selected)? - C. Are subsections 18(a) and 19(2) of the Atlantic Regulations constitutionally invalid because they violate subsection 15(1) of the Charter? - D. If applicable, what remedies should the Court impose?